Reducing Pharmaceutical Supply Chain Inefficiencies Through Monitoring and Automation

 According to experts, boosting supply chain resilience could be the solution.

-In various industries, manufacturers and supply chain stakeholders are already turning to process automation and advanced monitoring systems such as those offered by Sonicu to minimize supply chain inefficiencies.
+Across various industries, manufacturers and supply chain stakeholders are already turning to process automation and advanced monitoring systems, such as those offered by Sonicu, to minimize supply chain inefficiencies.

-A temperature and environmental monitoring system like Sonicu will help drug manufacturers as well as distributors by alerting them of an excursion that could impact the drug's efficacy or viability.
+A temperature and environmental monitoring system like Sonicu will help drug manufacturers and distributors by alerting them to excursions that could affect the drug's efficacy or viability.

-Sonicu is already trusted in dozens of hospitals and private pharmacies as well as county health departments managing vaccine administration programs
+Sonicu is already trusted by dozens of hospitals and private pharmacies, as well as by county health departments that manage vaccine administration programs

 Source: https://asia.nikkei.com/static/vdata/infographics/chinavaccine-3/